Rene Pinto Player Props: Rays vs. Astros

 - Pinto hit .213 with three doubles, two home runs and two walks.

-- Registering a plate appearance in 25 games a season ago, he hit two homers.
+- Logging a plate appearance in 25 games a season ago, he hit two dingers.

-- In eight of 25 games last year (32.0%), Pinto drove in a run, including two games with two or more RBIs.
+- Pinto drove in a run in eight of 25 games last season (32.0%), including two games with multiple RBIs.

-- He crossed home in four of 25 games a year ago (16.0%), including one multi-run game.
+- In four of 25 games last season he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.